Systematic analysis of 3HDM symmetries: Terminology and framework

+Here, we deliberately employ the symbol ``$\ast$" as a convenient shorthand to denote an unspecified group product or extension.
+While this typically represents a standard direct ``$\times$" or semidirect ``$\rtimes$" product, it also accommodates cases where the constituent subgroups share a non-trivial intersection.
+In such instances, the algebraic structure encompasses central products, necessitating a quotient by the overlapping elements to define the full group.
+The final product is strictly determined by the commutation and conjugation relations amongst the constituent generating sets.

-where ``$\ast$" denotes an unspecified product type (direct or semidirect, ``$\times$" or ``$\rtimes$") determined by the action of the generators on one another.
-It is important to note that the imposed constraints may lead to an accidental enhancement of the symmetry; thus, the final symmetry of the potential can exceed the initially specified symmetry $\mathcal{G}$.
+Finally, it is important to note that the imposed constraints may lead to an accidental enhancement of the symmetry; thus, the final symmetry group of the potential can strictly exceed the initially specified target group $\mathcal{G}$.

 \paragraph*{Different representations\\} By examining the finite subgroups of $U(3)$, we not only construct various symmetry-invariant scalar potentials, but also obtain different representations.
 For example, let us consider the dihedral group, with the group presentation: